CFA(LEGAL) - ACCOUNTING: FINANCIAL REPORTS AND STATEMENTS

 34 TAC 10.2; Local Gov't Code 140.008(b).

-On an annual basis and within 180 days of the end of the most recently completed fiscal year, a district shall either:
+On an annual basis and within 180 days of the end of the most recently completed fiscal year, a district shall, in accordance with the reporting requirements set forth under Local Government Code 140.008, either:

-- Submit via upload to the comptroller's internet website the completed Annual Local Debt Report Form provided by the comptroller and, if the district maintains an internet website, continually maintain a link from its website to the location on the comptroller's website where the district's financial information may be viewed; or
+- Submit an Annual Local Debt Report to the comptroller as described at Submission to Comptroller, above, in the form and in the manner prescribed by the comptroller and, if the district maintains an internet website, continually maintain a link from its website to the location on the comptroller's website where the district's financial information may be viewed; or

-- Post the information required in an Annual Local Debt Report on the district's own internet website.
+- Post its contact information and the information required in an Annual Local Debt Report on the district's own internet website and make the report available for inspection by any person in accordance with other law.

 34 TAC 10.4; Local Gov't Code 140.008(c), (d), (f)